akaAgar/briefing-room-for-dcs/Include/Markdown/Manuals/User_Manual.md

 **You must load a mission in first before editing** but you can save over the original mission or as a new mission.

 *Tech note: it does load the entire .miz file into memory so overwriting an existing file will do the entire .miz file loosing the orignal.*

+### Kneeboard Editor
+`TLDR: Update BR kneeboards with your edits`

+Kneeboards are rendered HTML pages and therefore if you know html & Css you are able to re-style the entire kneeboard.
+There are tabs for all the kneeboards in the mission and once you save it will overwrite the image files in the miz.

+### Situation Editor
+`TLDR: Make your own custom situations or entire campaigns by drawing boxes on a map`

+Select the map you want to create a situation and set map.
+There are drawing tools on the map and you choose Red/Blue/Neutral zone editing above the map.

+You can also see all the span points on a map with the spawn points toggle (note often takes a while to render as there are many) Blue is Large, Green Medium and Red small spawn points.

+Consider the zones you are drawing as be of strong control for that side. you can draw as many zones as you want for each side but there must be:

+* At least a Red & a Blue zone.
+* At least one airbase within a zone for each side.
+* Space between zones if you want units to spawn
+* Overlap zones (often with Neutral zones) to avoid spawning there.

+Once done hit generate situation file.
+It will then allow you to edit the JSON data inside.
+Please look at examples for ideas on what to do here but best give it a display name at minimum.

+If you are attempting to create a campaign you can control where missions may progress to by adding the filenames (-.json) into the RelatedSituations array.
+Missions can go forward backward or branch off. eg SituationResolve3 could go backwards to SituationResolve2 or forwards to SituationResolve4 or branch into an alternate path SituationResolve4B.

+To make it available in your BR tool then you need to save it using this pattern "<BR INSTALL>\DatabaseJSON\SituationZones\<TheaterID><FileName>.json".
+If you want to contribute it to the wider project then please feel free to contribute via github.

 ### Command-line syntax